AnthonyHongXiao/AnthonyHongXiao.github.io/content/_index.md

 {{< imageRight src="/images/torus.png" alt="Evolving Point Measures." caption="Evolving Point Measures." width="35%" >}}
 **Jul 2023 - Jan 2024**

 This is a summer research with Prof. Renato Feres beginning in July 2023.
-The study aims to use efficient algorithms to compute Ollivier-Ricci curvature of Cayley graphs of certain groups and find out some patterns.
+The study aims to use efficient algorithms to compute [Ollivier-Ricci curvature](https://www.sciencedirect.com/science/article/pii/S002212360800493X), or [Lin-Lu-Yau curvature](https://people.math.sc.edu/lu/papers/graphcurv.pdf), of Cayley graphs of certain groups and find out some patterns.
 Currently, efficient optimization algorithm is found for Cayley graph and theoretical justifications for interesting patterns about curvature are concluding.

 <!---
 [beamer presentation](pdfs/presentation_on_Ollivier_Ricci_Curvature.pdf))